lan-j/unfair_dataset_generation/README.md

 ## Description
-This project implemented a novel data generation method using a genetic algorithm to intentionally induce bias in datasets for multiple statistical fairness metrics.
+This project implemented a data generation method using a genetic algorithm to intentionally induce bias in datasets for multiple statistical fairness metrics.

 ## Getting Started